sympy/sympy/doc/src/modules/solvers/solveset.rst

   See :func:`~sympy.solvers.solvers.solve` for more details about the available parameters and output options.

-* There are cases where :func:`~sympy.solvers.solvers.solve` returns an empty list.
+* There are cases where ``solve`` returns an empty list.

-  This might mean that there are no solutions or no solution could be found given its current supported feature set.
+  This might mean that there are no solutions or no solution could be found given its currently supported features.
 In other cases, there is no way (given the output interface of ``solve``) to communicate whether or not:

   * all possible solutions to the system were found